-Year ended Note 30 June 2019 \$'000 30 June 2018 \$'000 Total equity at the beginning of the financial year Reclassification due to AMIT tax regime implementation Reclassification due to the issuance of second class of units 28,724 - (28,724) 27,991 Comprehensive income for the year Profit/(loss) for the year Other comprehensive income for the year Total comprehensive income for the year : 4,535 - 4,535 Transactions with unit holders Applications Redemptions Reinvestment of distributions Distributions paid and payable Total transactions with unit holders 8 8 8 8 3,969 (5,366) 44 (2,449) (3,802) Total equity at the end of the financial year 28,724
+Year ended 30 June 2020 \$'000 30 June 2019 \$'000 Total equity at the beginning of the financial year Reclassification due to the issuance of second class of units - 28,724 (28,724) Comprehensive income for the year Profit/(loss) for the year Other comprehensive income for the year Total comprehensive income for the year - - Transactions with owners in their capacity as owners Total equity at the end of the financial year -

-\Effective from 1 July 2018, the Fund's units have been reclassified from equity to financial liability.
-Refer to Note 1 for further detail.
-As a result, equity transactions, including distributions are not disclosed in the above statement for the year ended 30 June 2019.
+^{} Effective from 1 July 2018, the Fund's units have been reclassified from equity to financial liability.
+As a result, equity transactions, including distributions are not disclosed in the above statement for the year ended 30 June 2020 and 30 June 2019.

 Under Australian Accounting Standards, net assets attributable to unit holders are classified as a liability rather than equity.
-As a result, there was no equity at the end of the year.
+As a result, there was no equity at the start or end of the financial year.